vassiki/PsychoPyTutorial2017/README.md

 - Stroop Task with the GUI
 - Assignment Week 1

-## Potential things to learn

-- Git/github tutorial?
+## Week 2 Syllabus

+- Using the Psychopy GUI for simple tasks
+- Python Basics continued
-- Using Jupyter Notebooks?
+- Using git and github for those interested